dkassin/arbitrage_monitor/README.md

 - Both exchanges use different protocols as specified: Kraken Ticker v2 vs Coinbase Level2 batch
 - BTC markets are typically efficient - actual 0.1%+ arbitrage opportunities are rare in calm markets
     - For testing purpose I used .05% or even .02% to see the arbitrage executor work more

+## AI Usage
+I primarily used claude as a development tool throughout the project.
+In terms of my process, I used claude to discuss my desired initial project structure.
+I also used it to discuss potential tradeoffs, making all decisions myself.

+I am not a fan of using autocoders, as such all the code was written by me with claude aiding with some boilerplate code, class skeletons, and some of the elaborite print statements which AI is spectacular at creating.

+I also feel like one of the strengths of AI is using it for debugging, specifically when you have a strong understand of what the code is doing, and where the potential bugs could be.
+I primarily looked to build a working project, and then went back and discussed possible areas to refactor in order to simplify and improve the code quality.